 What is Sickle Cell Disease?

-More than 100,000 Americans have sickle cell disease.
+Approximately 100,000 Americans have sickle cell disease.
 People who inherit a sickle cell gene from one parent and a normal gene from the other are known to have a sickle cell trait.
-Having a sickle cell trait does not mean having sickle cell disease.
-They can live a normal life, but they may pass on the trait to their children where they can be born with sickle cell disease.
-The disease impacts the African American and Hispanic populations the most.
+Having sickle cell trait does not mean having sickle cell disease.
+Individuals with sickle cell trait typically live a normal life, but they may pass on the trait to their children.
+If the child receives a trait gene from each parent, he/she can be born with sickle cell disease.
+The disease impacts the African American and Hispanic populations the most, but can be seen internationally in many different geographic areas.

-Sickle cell disease causes red blood cells to harden and turn into a crescent shape like a “C”.
-The cells die quickly, causing a shortage of red blood cells in those with sickle cell disease, and they can also get stuck, slowing the flow of blood and causing pain, infection or even strokes.
+Sickle cell disease causes red blood cells to become rigid with pointed ends instead of the normal round shape.
+The cells die early, causing a shortage of red blood cells in these individuals; they can also get stuck in small blood vessels, slowing the flow of blood and causing pain, tissue and organ damage or even strokes.

 Quick facts about sickle cell disease